asmaaitlahssaine/Flower-Recognition-Deep-Learning-Project/README.md

 ---

 ## 📊 Results
-After training the model, the accuracy achieved on the test dataset was **X%** (replace with actual accuracy), demonstrating the model’s potential for real-world flower recognition tasks.
+After training the model, the accuracy achieved on the test dataset was **   85%** , demonstrating the model’s potential for real-world flower recognition tasks.
 Further fine-tuning and data augmentation can be applied to improve the accuracy.

 ---